EngineersNeedArt/ShadowDrome/README.md

 If on the other hand there is a direct, uninterrupted line to a light source, a luminosity value is calculated using the inverse-square law (the inverse of the distance the pixel is from the light source).
 But also as above, we must continue through all the other light sources in the `ShadowContext` to get the combined luminosity from *all* `Lamps` in order to determine the value for the pixel.

-When we finaly have our composite luminosity value it is only applied to the alpha value of the pixel.
+When we finally have our composite luminosity value it is only applied to the alpha value of the pixel.
 Again the pixel is black by default but if suitably lit it may have an alpha value as low as zero (indicating the pixel is completely transparent and contributes no shadow to the pinball table).

 ### Penumbra